List of El Chavo del Ocho characters: El Chavo

-El Chavo del Ocho is an 8-year-old orphan and the main character of the series.
-"Chavo" is a Mexican Spanish slang for "kid" or "boy"; Chavo's real name is unknown, but is supposed to be Chente, short for Vicente, after a supposed friend that nobody has ever met and according to Chavo, looks a lot like himself.
-Generally Chavo is enthusiastic, creative and good-natured, but on the other hand he is also rather naïve and very gullible.
+El Chavo del Ocho is an 8-year-old orphan and the main protagonist of the series.
+"Chavo" is a Mexican Spanish slang for "kid" or "boy"; Chavo's real name is unknown.
+Generally, Chavo is very enthusiastic, creative and good-natured, but on the other hand he is also rather naïve and very gullible.
 He is not particularly bright (which Roberto Gómez Bolaños insinuated on the launch of the animated series may be a consequence of poor nutrition) and is remarkably clumsy, often hitting Quico, Don Ramón and Señor Barriga with balls, brooms, shoes, hammers, bricks, chairs and other objects.
 Chavo's typical attire consists of a green plaid baseball cap with ear flaps, a striped t-shirt, khaki shorts held up by a pair of orange suspenders he wears with both straps over one shoulder, and brown shoes without socks.

-Chavo arrived at the neighborhood at the age of four and apparently lived in apartment #8 with an elderly woman (who is never seen, but is mentioned in the novel El diario de El Chavo del 8).
-After her death, Chavo spends most of his time inside an abandoned barrel that he calls his "secret hideout".
-He has a craving for ham sandwiches, a popular kind of sandwich in Mexico.
-He has a crush on Paty, along with Quico (which is their first fight over their crush, although she kisses Chavo in the animated series).
+Chavo arrived at the neighborhood at the age of four and apparently lived in the apartment #8 with an elderly woman (who is never seen, but is mentioned in the novel El diario de El Chavo del 8).
+After her death, Chavo still lives in the apartment, although he spends most of his time inside an abandoned barrel that he calls his "secret hideout".
+He has a great craving for ham sandwiches, a popular kind of sandwich in Mexico.
+He has a big crush on Paty, along with his best friend and rival, Quico (which is their first fight over their crush, although she kisses Chavo in the animated series).
 Despite being a hungry 8-year-old child, he seems to have an incredible physical strength, since his punches are able to stun or even topple a full-grown man, mostly Don Ramón.
+One of his main traits is "the Garrotera" (Stiffs), in which his body tenses and 'shrinks' to become paralyzed after being frightened.
+The cure is being splashed with cold water.
+He has supposed friend called Chente, short for Vicente, but probably is just a imaginary friend.
+According to Chavo, looks a lot like himself.